 All students, employees, and guests should promptly and accurately report crimes in progress, life and death situations, crashes with injuries, and other suspected emergencies or dangerous situations to 911.
 Dialing 911 on campus will contact the Sanford Police Department.
 Specify your location if you are calling from a cellphone.
 Stay on the line until the dispatcher identifies your location and tells you to hang up.
-Campus Safety and Security Department will automatically be notified of the call.
-Campus Safety and Security may also be called directly at 407-708-2178, who will notify the UCF Police Department by calling the Clery Hotline at 407-823-0595.
+Seminole State College (SSC) Campus Safety and Security Department will automatically be notified by the communications center that received the 911 call.
+SSC Campus Safety and Security may also be called directly at 407-708-2178, who will notify the UCF Police Department by calling the Clery Hotline at 407-823-0595.

-In response to reports of criminal activity, potential emergencies, or dangerous situations on campus, UCF Police Department will take the required action by either dispatching an officer, or asking the caller to report to the Sanford Police Department or the UCF Police Department to file an incident report.
 Incidents should be reported even when the victim of a crime elects to or is unable (physically/mentally) to make a report.
 UCF Police Department detectives will investigate a report when it is deemed appropriate.
 Reporting incidents is important to facilitate timely determination of the existence of a significant emergency or dangerous situation and assess for an emergency notification or timely warning notices to aid in the prevention of similar crimes.
 It also allows criminal offense information to be appropriately included in the annual disclosure of crime statistics.

-All other police business (crimes over with, suspicious persons, questions, etc.) may be directed to the Sanford Police Department at 407-688-5070, Campus Safety and Security at 407-708-2178, or the UCF Police Department at 407-823-5555.
+All other police business (crimes over with, suspicious persons, questions, etc.) may be directed to the Sanford Police Department at 407-688-5070, SSC Campus Safety and Security at 407-708-2178, or the UCF Police Department at 407-823-5555.
 The UCF Police Department maintains a Daily Crime log, which is accessible to the public and can be viewed here:

-Emergency telephones with direct access to the Campus Safety operator are located at all Seminole State College of Florida campuses and in all elevators.
+Emergency telephones with direct access to the SSC Campus Safety operator are located at all Seminole State College of Florida campuses and in all elevators.
 If you are inside a campus building, there are red colored telephones in corridors of some buildings that may also be used for assistance.
-The Campus Safety and Security operator will ask if you need assistance or help.
-Please remain at the location until an officer arrives (if the situation is safe).
+The SSC Campus Safety and Security operator will ask if you need assistance or help.
+Please remain at the location until a security officer arrives (if the situation is safe).

-Many events held at the University facilities

-are open to the public.
+Many events held at the university facilities are open to the public.
 Other facilities, such as the bookstore, libraries and cafeterias are also open to the public.
-Access to academic and administrative facilities on campus is generally open to students, employees, and visitors for the purpose of study, work, teaching, and conducting other University business during normal business hours.
+Access to academic and administrative facilities on campus is generally open to students, employees, and visitors for the purpose of s tudy, work, teaching, and conducting other university business during normal business hours.

-Campus buildings are locked during nonbusiness hours, on weekends and holidays.
+SSC Campus buildings are locked during nonbusiness hours, on weekends and holidays.
 However, some buildings and labs are open extended hours to accommodate evening or week-end classes, labs, or other special events and programs.
 After-hours access to campus buildings is limited to authorized faculty and staff with valid college identification or authorized contractors performing work for the college.

-The buildings and grounds of Seminole State College are maintained by the Facilities Department and patrolled daily by the Campus Safety and Security Department.
+The buildings and grounds of Seminole State College are maintained by the SSC Facilities Department and patrolled daily by the SSC Campus Safety and Security Department.
 The Facilities Department conducts regular inspections of campus buildings and makes repairs as needed.

-Campus Safety and Security personnel regularly test the panic buttons in various locations on campus, recommend trimming of shrubs or trees to enhance safety, conduct periodic lighting surveys, and report non-functioning lights or other hazards to the Facilities Department.
-We continuously evaluate lighting and other environmental improvements in the interest of our students and employees.
+SSC Campus Safety and Security personnel regularly test the panic buttons in various locations on campus, recommend trimming of shrubs or trees to enhance safety, conduct periodic lighting surveys, and report nonfunctioning lights or other hazards to the SSC Facilities Department.
+SSC Campus Safety and Security personnel continuously evaluate lighting and other environmental improvements in the interest of our students and employees.